vincentarelbundock/marginaleffects/README.md

 by [Thomas J. Leeper.](https://thomasleeper.com/) The `marginaleffects` package is (essentially) a clone of `margins`.

-So why did I write a new package?
+So why did I write a clone?

--   *Speed:* In one benchmark (see below), computing unit-level standard errors is over 400x faster with `marginaleffects` (1 minute vs. 130 milliseconds).
+  - *Speed:* In one benchmark (see below), computing unit-level standard errors is over 400x faster with `marginaleffects` (1 minute vs. 150 milliseconds).
--   *Efficiency:* Smaller memory footprint.
+  - *Efficiency:* Smaller memory footprint (1.8GB vs 52MB in the same example).
--   *Extensibility:* Adding support for new models is very easy, often requires less than 10 lines of new code.
+  - *Extensibility:* Adding support for new models is very easy, often requiring less than 10 lines of new code.
 In the medium run, the goal is to add support for *several* more model types.
--   `ggplot2` support: Plot your (conditional) marginal effects using `ggplot2`.
+  - `ggplot2` support for plotting (conditional) marginal effects.
   - *Tidy:* The results produced by `marginaleffects` follow “tidy” principles.
 They are easy to process and program with.
+  - *User interface:* Slight changes to the user interface are intended to improve the experience.
   - *Active development*

 Downsides of `marginaleffects` include:

--   No support for weights or simultation-based inference.
--   Possibly fragile handling of transformations in model formulas (not sure).
+  - Weights and simultation-based inference are not (yet) supported.
   - More dependencies.
--   Newer package with a much smaller (i.e., non-existent) user base.
+  - Newer package with a smaller (read: nonexistent) user base.

 ## How?